ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 News
 ======
-**2024.12.30** &emsp; Congrats to Shijie Lin for the journal paper [Embodied neuromorphic synergy for lighting-robust machine vision to see in extreme bright](https://www.nature.com/articles/s41467-024-54789-8) has been published in Nature Communications!!
+**2024.12.30** &emsp; Congrats to Shijie Lin on the publication of the journal paper, [Embodied neuromorphic synergy for lighting-robust machine vision to see in extreme bright](https://www.nature.com/articles/s41467-024-54789-8), in Nature Communications!!
 Great work and great collaborations!

-Embodied neuromorphic synergy for lighting-robust machine vision to see in extreme bright

 **2024.05.06 - 2024.11.25** &emsp; Working as an applied scientist intern at Amazon AU.
 Research on large vision-language models and recommendation systems.
 Find our preprint paper: [Learning Visual Hierarchies with Hyperbolic Embeddings](https://arxiv.org/pdf/2411.17490)!